jidongxiao/networksecurity/labs/xss/README.md

 ### Requirements

 In this lab, we will work on a social network website.
-An attacker, who is also a user on this website, injects a javascript into its profile, and when a victim visits the attacker's profile page, the injected javascript executes and the attacker gets added to the victim's friend list.
+An attacker, who is also a user on this website, injects a javascript into its profile, and when a victim visits the attacker's profile page, the injected javascript executes and the attacker gets added to the victim's friends list.

 ### Setup